Flameshot

 - Trigger: When thresholds are met (e.g., CPU > 80%) or an HTTP API request is received, a collection task is triggered.

-- Execute: Based on the configured language type (currently supporting Java), it invokes the corresponding Profiler tool to attach to the target process.
+- Execute: Based on the configured language type (currently supporting Java and Go), it invokes the corresponding profiler workflow for the target process.

 - Collect: The generated Profile files (e.g.,

-.jfr) are stored in a shared volume and subsequently uploaded to the data observability center. - Timed: After configuring
+.jfror.pprof) are subsequently uploaded to the data observability center. - Timed: After configuring

 Use Cases¶